motiontx/basic-webpage-template/README.md

-# Basic-Webpage-Structure
+# Basic-Webpage-Template

-Basic structure of a web page designed to make the start of small projects faster.
+This repository was created with the purpose of accelerating the start-up stage of small projects or experiments based on web technologies.

+---

+Made with ❤️ by Vittorio Retrivi